FamingHou/customer-management/README.md

 ![create a customer](images/create-a-customer.png)

-* Data received by controller
+* Data received by controller on the server side

 ![data received](images/request-body-received-by-controller.png)